Geo99pro/DeepDocGen/README.md

 This repository hosts all the code used to build our cutting-edge synthetic document pipeline.
 Dive into the world of synthetic document generation and object detection powered by deep learning!

 ## 📝 **Paper Title**
-**Generation and Detection of Objects in Documents by Deep Learning Neural Network Models (DeepDocGen)** 📢 *Our paper is coming soon!
-Stay tuned for the official release.*
+**Generation and Detection of Objects in Documents by Deep Learning Neural Network Models (DeepDocGen)**

 ---

 ## 📖 **About the Project**
-**DeepDocGen** is a pipeline designed to overcome the challenges of limited annotated datasets in document analysis.
+**DeepDocGen** is a revolutionary pipeline designed to overcome the challenges of limited annotated datasets in document analysis.
 By generating synthetic documents, this framework empowers researchers and developers to train and fine-tune object detection models with high accuracy and robustness.

+---

+## 🛠️ **Technologies and Frameworks Used**

+**DeepDocGen** integrates state-of-the-art layout generation tools to enhance synthetic document creation.
+These include:

+- **[LayoutTransformer](https://github.com/kampta/DeepLayout)**: A self-attention-based model for layout generation and completion.
+- **[LayoutFlow](https://github.com/JulianGuerreiro/LayoutFlow)**: A flow-matching framework for realistic layout generation.

+We also leverage other advanced models and tools to ensure the quality and diversity of the generated layouts.

 ---